sal55/langs/mfeatures.md

 In this form, entries can be added, deleted or moved very easily.
 Notice the trailing comma on the last entry to facilitate this.

 The arrays can be zero-based (or some other value): use [0:] on the array declarations, and start with red=0.
-(But don't try override the other enum values, as the array mapping can't cope with that.
+(But don't try to override the other enum values, as the array mapping can't cope with that.

 The () in tabledata() can contain a type name to contain the enums, as suggested above, eg:

     tabledata(colours) ....

-Or the () can be omitted, then it just defines parallel arrays, no enums.
+Or the () can be omitted completely, then it just defines parallel arrays, no enums.

 ### Lengths and Bounds

 The following can be applied to arrays and slices:

     .len       # length of array or slice
     .lwb       # lower bound
     .upb       # upper bound
     .bounds    # returns a range lower..upper (compile-time only)

 The following for any type:

     .bytes     # byte-size in any type or expr

 And this for primitive types: